MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2022.md

 SQL Server 2016 and SPs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016) | Y SQL Server 2017 as detailed [here](/lifecycle/products/?terms=SQL+Server+2017) | Y
 SQL Server 2019 as detailed [here](/lifecycle/products/?terms=SQL+Server+2019) | Y
-SQL Server command line utilities | Install the SQL Server 2016 Command-Line Utilities from the [Microsoft® SQL Server® 2016 Feature Pack](https://www.microsoft.com/download/details.aspx?id=56833 )<br/> or <br/>   Install the SQL Server 2017 Command-Line Utilities from the Microsoft® SQL Server® 2017 Feature Pack. <br/><br/> Not required for VMM installation..
+SQL Server command line utilities | Install the SQL Server 2016 Command-Line Utilities from the [Microsoft® SQL Server® 2016 Feature Pack](https://www.microsoft.com/download/details.aspx?id=56833 )<br/> or <br/>   Install the SQL Server 2017 Command-Line Utilities from the Microsoft® SQL Server® 2017 Feature Pack.<br/> or <br/> Install the SQL Server 2019 Command-Line Utilities from the Microsoft® SQL Server® 2019 Feature Pack. <br/><br/>Not required for VMM installation..

 ## Virtualization

 **VM** | **Supported**
 --- | ---
-VMM management server | The VMM management server can be installed on a VM.<br/><br/> If you use dynamic memory, set the start RAM of the VM to at least 2048 MB.<br/><br/> Don't install on a server running Hyper-V.<br/><br/> You can deploy the VMM management server (physical or VM) in a highly available cluster.
+VMM management server | The VMM management server can be installed on a VM.<br/><br/> If you use dynamic memory, set the start RAM of the VM to at least 4096 MB.<br/><br/> Don't install on a server running Hyper-V.<br/><br/> You can deploy the VMM management server (physical or VM) in a highly available cluster.
 VMM console | You can install the VMM console on a VM.
 4
 ## Installation components